 What is leca?

-The term leca stands for Lightweight Expanded Clay Aggregates.
-Leca are small round, brown balls available in different sizes for various applications.
-As a growing medium the typical size is between 4-10mm (0.15-0.4 inch).
+The term LECA stands for Lightweight Expanded Clay Aggregates.
+They are small, round, brown balls and are available in different sizes for various applications.
+As a growing medium, the typical size is between 4-10mm (0.15-0.4 inch).
 These light porous balls are commonly used in horticultural applications and water purification processes.

 How is Leca made?